 400 Bad Request: If the request contains a malformed access token, the API producer should respond with this response.
-The details of the error shall be returned in the WWWstructure may be provided.
+The details of the error shall be returned in the WWW-Authenticate HTTP header, as defined in IETF RFC 6750 [8].
+The ProblemDetails structure may be provided.